Home Improvement Contractor License Application Checklist

 Download the Home Improvement Examination Guide to help prepare for the exam.

 - Only one of the following persons needs to pass the Home Improvement Exam: sole proprietor, general partner, corporate officer, principal, director, member, or shareholder owning 10% or more of company stock.

-All sole proprietors, general partners, corporate officers, principals, directors, members, and all shareholders owning more than 10% of company stock must be fingerprinted at the DCA Licensing Center or NYC Small Business Support Center (addresses below).
-Bring one of the following forms of ID:
+All sole proprietors, general partners, corporate officers, principals, directors, members, and all shareholders owning more than 10% of company stock must schedule an appointment with IdentoGO to be fingerprinted:

 Required if someone other than the license applicant will prepare and submit this application.